Serving & connecting

 The meaning of water in and around the Bath was considered from a range of perspectives: as a therapeutic or hygenic, social, cultural, and political or propagandist resource.
 Alongside the discussions, research was carried out into the most suitable methods and tools to represent this history of ideas in a graphical and interactive form.

 During the project, Alex and Laura created a structured, relation model of the meanings and ideas explored in the research, as well as a summary text for them and a digital form in which these could be represented and navigated.
-You can see a screenshot of the demonstration interface by following this link.

 A web of unexpected connections was a collaboration between Alex Butterworth at Amblr, and Valeria Vitale, Department of Digital Humanities, King's College London.